 We believe that all students can benefit from having a consistent point of contact, as well as mentorship within their community.
 However, we know that it can be difficult for students to reach out for help at times when they may truly need it.
-With the intention of making it easier for students to get support, the RAs have one-on-one conversations with each of the residents who live in their assigned community.
-These conversations take place several times throughout the year, and serve as an opportunity for residents to ask questions, explore current issues they may be experiencing, and learn about important resources available to them in the campus community.
+With the intention of making it easier for students to get support, members of the Residence Life Staff will connect with each resident individually.
+These conversations takeplace several times throughout the year, and serve as an opportunity for residents toask questions, explore current issues they may be experiencing, and learn about important resources available to them in the campus community.